International Conference on

 About ICPEH

-Such an international event will impact summarizing current knowledge, foster cross-pollination of understanding and ideas across traditional disciplinary boundaries, and identify opportunities that shall shape future directions in planetary research and space exploration in India and at international levels.
+Such an international event will impact summarising current knowledge, foster cross-pollination of understanding and ideas across traditional disciplinary boundaries, and identify opportunities that shall shape future directions in planetary research and space exploration in India and at international levels.